Redwid/trickywords/README.md

 # TrickyWords
-Simple application to help your child to learn tricky words.
+Simple application for helping your child to learn tricky words.
 Created from the list of https://www.educatetogether.ie/ school words.

 ## Usage